gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 sudo -u git -H bundle exec rake gitlab:env:info RAILS_ENV=production
 ```

+#### 3. Storage planning

-- (3) Decide where to store CI build traces on GitLab server.
+Decide where to store CI build traces on GitLab server.
 GitLab CI uses
   files on disk to store CI build traces.
 The default path for these build
 traces is `/var/opt/gitlab/gitlab-ci/builds` (Omnibus) or
 `/home/git/gitlab/builds` (Source).
 If you are storing your repository data in